Clan McDuck: Jake McDuck

 Jake McDuck (1832–?) is Scrooge McDuck's uncle.
 He was mentioned in the story "A Christmas for Shacktown" (1952) by Carl Barks, in which Donald Duck dresses up as Jake in an attempt to trick Scrooge into giving money to charity.

 The character was later used by Don Rosa, and appears in three of twelve original chapters of Rosa's The Life and Times of Scrooge McDuck.
 He lived in the same house as his brother Fergus McDuck and helped Fergus and his wife Downy O'Drake to raise their children.
 He settled in McDuck castle along with his brother in 1885.
 However, it appears that by 1902, Jake was no longer living there.

 According to Rosa's sketches and timelines, Jake was born in 1832 to coal miners Dingus McDuck and Molly Mallard, and grew up to become a stockyard hand in Glasgow.
 His date of death is unknown, but it appears that both Scrooge and Donald believed him to be alive in 1952.

 Modern McDucks (3rd generation)

 Scrooge McDuck

 Scrooge McDuck (1867, according to Don Rosa) is the first child of Fergus and Downy McDuck and is the protagonist of most stories involving the Clan McDuck.
-Unlike his two younger sisters, he remains unmarried, but in "The Last Adventure!" of the DuckTales series, Webby is revealed to actually be Scrooge's daughter via cloning and her original F.O.W.L. given name is April.
-This is in a reboot/alternate universe.
-In the original Webby and April are two separate characters and neither are related to Scrooge.
+Unlike his two younger sisters, he remains unmarried, but in the DuckTales reboot episode "The Last Adventure", Webby is revealed to actually be Scrooge's daughter via cloning and her original F.O.W.L. given name is April.
+In the original, Webby and April are two separate characters and neither are related to Scrooge.
 Also, he comes to maintain close relationships with his nephew Donald Duck and his grandnephews Huey, Dewey, and Louie Duck.